 We accept submissions of creative nonfiction that matches our aesthetic.
 Articles written with powerful prose about unique topics can find a place here.
 Reviews of books, movies, albums have a place here.
 We're especially interested in articles that examine geographical places within the western and non-western world.
 Same thing with interviews - if you have an interview, shoot it our way, and we'll take a look at it!

 Stories will be featured in The Tavern Lantern shortly after acceptance, and then they will also be re-listed with a link in the normal, bi-monthly issue table-of-contents on the main website.
+Please keep to a word count of 5,000 or less.

 NAMED IN HONOR OF ALEXANDER 'GREEK' THOMSONFor our upcoming special issue, featuring writing by: